kevinolega/callcentertrainingtips/6wel/lessons/first-assessment.md

 Read the questions as if you were an interviewer.

-I want you to pretend that you’re the interviewer and you are asking the questions.
+I want you to pretend that you're the interviewer, and you are asking the questions.

 Now ask away.